-- 1 Use either of the following methods to change the module from the Desktop: - o On the Status Bar, click the module. - When using the standard Desktop, on the Modules tab, click Change Current Module. - o When using the classic Desktop, select Modules menu > Switch To. - 2 Select a module. - 3 Click OK.
+- 1 Use either of the following methods to change the module from the Desktop: - o On the Status Bar, click the module. - o On the Modules tab, click Change Current Module. - 2 Select a module. - 3 Click OK.
 The new module displays on the Status Bar and the module menus change to reflect the specified module.